z3phyrl/ze.js/README.md

     <&>
         for (let i = 0; i < 5; i++) {
             join(exec_file("a.html", { index: i }));
-            // join(str) in a built-in function. it just join strings.
+            // join(str) is a built-in function. it just join strings.
             // it automatically return joined string when you don't return anything

             // there is also json(obj).